-I started to write this food blog shortly after becoming a vegan and about four years after going vegetarian.
+I started to write this food blog in 2007 shortly after becoming a vegan and about four years after going vegetarian.
 I've loved the alchemy of cooking for as long as I can remember, and I enjoyed eating meat as much as I enjoyed using it in the meals I made for myself and my family.

 Desi and I adopted our great old dog Lucy (scroll down for her picture).
 Loving her -- and Opie who followed soon after -- as much as I did set me thinking about the complex intelligence of animals.
 The more I thought about it, the less I wanted to participate in the cruelty of meat production where billions of sentient animals just as sweet and wonderful as my dogs and cats are killed every year.
-In 2005 I became a vegetarian and by 2007 I had transitioned to a fully vegan life.
+In 2005 I became a vegetarian and two years later I had transitioned to a fully vegan life.

 Because of how much I loved food, I challenged myself to create recipes that would taste as good as anything I'd ever cooked or eaten in my past life.
 Because I loved to write, I thought it would be a great idea to start a food blog to share these recipes with others who were looking for ways to either cut out or cut down on meat.